deqit/PhilipsPM2528/Deepdive/N20/README.md

 # ADC Control (Expansionboard N20)
-This expansion board forms the digital control interface between the microcontroller, the ADC core and the Counter.
+This expansion board forms the digital control interface between the microcontroller, the ADC Analog and the Counter.

 Its functions include:
 - Coordinating of the Ramp-Up and Ramp-Down phases
-- Send the correct signals on time to the ADC Core
+- Send the correct signals on time to the ADC Analog
 - Trigger and reset the Counter
 - Return measurement-ready signal to the CPU